Caves of Han-sur-Lesse

 The Caves of Han-sur-Lesse (in French: Grottes de Han-sur-Lesse or simply Grottes de Han) refers to a natural complex of caves in Belgium.
 A major Belgian tourist attraction (around 250-300,000 visitors per year), the caves are located in Wallonia, on the outskirts of the village of Han-sur-Lesse.

-The caves are formed as the result of an underground erosion of a limestone hill by the river Lesse.
+The caves were formed as the result of an underground erosion of a limestone hill by the river Lesse.
 For most of its length a meandering river, it abruptly plunges into a sinkhole not far from Han-sur-Lesse.
 This hole is known as the gouffre de Belvaux (English: the Belvaux abyss), where it forces its way under the hill over a distance of over 1 km as the crow flies before streaming through the cave complex known as the Grottes de Han.

 Cave complex

 The caves have a constant temperature of 13 C and a high level of humidity.
-The largest room in the complex is called La Salle du Dôme (English: the Hall of the Dome); it is 150 m across with a vaulted ceiling that reaches 127 m.
+The largest room in the complex is called La Salle du Dôme (the Hall of the Dome); it is 150 m across with a vaulted ceiling that reaches 127 m.

-Although modern exploration of the complex began in 1771, the cave has been known to locals for much longer.
-Bronze Age relics have been found inside, indicating use from at least the 5th century BC.
+Although modern exploration of the complex began in 1771, the caves have been known to locals for much longer.
+Bronze Age and Stone Age relics have been found inside, indicating use from at least the 5th century BC.

 Access is only possible via a vintage streetcar, a remnant of the country's once extensive vicinal tramway system, which departs from the center of Han-sur-Lesse.
 The entry to the caves is about 2 km from the village.
-The guided tour takes about an hour to an hour and a half and includes a sound and light show in one of the largest chambers of the cave and an ending with a simulated cannon shot to demonstrate the cave's acoustic properties.
-Visitors used to exit the cave by way of a short boat ride at the point where the Lesse emerges on the surface, but since 2009 this has been replaced by a bridge.
+The guided tour takes about an hour to an hour and a half and includes a sound and light show in one of the largest chambers of the cave system and an ending with a simulated cannon shot to demonstrate the caves' acoustic properties.
+Visitors used to exit the caves by way of a short boat ride at the point where the Lesse emerges on the surface, but since 2009 this has been replaced by a bridge.